OVlasiuk/3dRBFnodes/README.md

 # Contributors

-Based on the ideas of N. Flyer, B. Fornberg, T. Michaels, and O. Vlasiuk.
 See [here](https://github.com/OVlasiuk/3dRBFnodes/graphs/contributors) for the list of individual contributors to the source code.

 # References

-The accompanying paper, [Fast high-dimensional node generation with variable density][1], can be found on the arXiv.
+The accompanying paper by N. Flyer, B. Fornberg, T. Michaels, and O. Vlasiuk [Fast high-dimensional node generation with variable density][1] can be found on the arXiv.

 For a different approach to 2-dimensional distributions, see [Fast generation of 2-D node distributions for mesh-free PDE discretizations][2].